Content Map Terms

 British Columbia Specific Information

-Bullying can happen in all kinds of situations.
-It can happen at school, as part of a sports team or club, or in your neighbourhood.
-Bullying can be physical, verbal, social, or even happen online.
-Regardless of what type of bullying is occurring, or where it is happening, recognizing bullying and what you can do to stop it are the same.
-Visit the BC Government – Bullying & Violence web page for information about keeping kids safe from bullying, what bullying looks like, how to know if your child is bullying or being bullied, and how to make bullying stop.
+Bullying can happen in all kinds of situations and can be physical, verbal, social, or happen online.
+Regardless of what type of bullying is occurring, or where it is happening, recognizing bullying and what you can do to stop it is essential.
+Visit BC Government: Bullying for information about keeping kids safe from bullying.

-You may also call the Youth Against Violence Line toll-free at 1-800-680-4264 or email them at info@youthagainstviolenceline.com to speak to a Youth Against Violence Support Worker 24 hours a day, 7 days a week.
+Call the Youth Against Violence Line toll-free number at 1-800-680-4264 or email them at info@youthagainstviolenceline.com to speak to a Youth Against Violence Support Worker 24 hours a day, 7 days a week.
 For more information, visit the Youth Against Violence Line website.

 Overview